 Create a Personal Timeline To Reach Your Goals!

 Creating a personal timeline helps provide a long-term vision toward directing your life and reaching your goals.
 This post will show you how to create a personal timeline to reach your goals.
-I started doing a one-year timeline two years ago, and it really helped me get a visual and be able to be realistic about how things can get done.
-This year, I also did a 5-year timeline where I can see my progression in an even longer term.
-It is easier to develop a timeline after you completed your annual goal process and planning.
-See my post goal-setting methods that work that explains the process I use in setting goals.
+I started doing a one-year timeline a few years ago, and it really helped me get a visual and be able to be realistic about how things can get done.
+I also did a 5-year timeline where I can see my vision in an even longer term.
+You can create a timeline anytime, however, it is easiest to develop one after you completed your annual goal-setting and planning.

-Creating a timeline is especially useful if you have certain life momentum change going on such as planning a move, planning travel, or a time period when you want have a big project completed.
+Creating a timeline is also useful if you have certain life change going on such as planning a move, planning travel, or a time period when you want have a big project completed.
+Just create a simple timeline as described below with milestones, then add in action steps on a project planner.

 Read on to follow the steps in creating a 1-year and 5-year timeline.